SpyWare and AdWare Nightmares

 to counter new threats;

-4. Scan your system regularly with a tool like the Norton 360 security suite which identifies and removes not only spyware and adware, but also
+4. Scan your system regularly with a tool like the Norton Security which identifies and removes not only spyware and adware, but also

 many thousands of other pests that can hurt your computer and your